rust-lang/rust/src/doc/trpl/guessing-game.md

 If it’s `Less`, we print `Too small!`, if it’s `Greater`, `Too big!`, and if `Equal`, `You win!`. `match` is really useful, and is used often in Rust.

-I did mention that this won’t quite work yet, though.
+I did mention that this won’t quite compile yet, though.
 Let’s try it:

 ```bash
 $ cargo build